-Once the yogurt and cottage chese were drained, I put both into a food processor and processed until smooth.
-I whipped the 16 ounces of lowfat neufchatel cheese with 1 1/2 cup of sugar and beat with a hand mixer until smooth.
+Once the yogurt and cottage cheese were drained, I put both into a food processor and processed until smooth.
+I whipped the 16 ounces of low fat neufchatel cheese with 1 1/2 cup of sugar and beat with a hand mixer until smooth.
 I added a small amount of the cottage cheese mixture to the cream cheese mixture, sort of like tempering eggs; just to lighten it up and make it easier for the remaining cottage cheese mixture to be incorporated and remain smooth.

 Once the two were combined, then I added 1 tablespoon of grated orange zest (which I ALWAYS have on hand…), 1 tablespoon of vanilla extract, and 3 large eggs; beating after each one until combined.
-Then I pured the mixture into the prepared spring form pan with the chocolate cookie crust.
+Then I pureed the mixture into the prepared spring form pan with the chocolate cookie crust.
 Then I poured the cranberry mixture over top and swirled it around.
 This didn’t look so pretty when I did it.

 Now, here’s where the directions will SERIOUSLY vary with each oven and it’s….let’s call them quirks.
 The ATK directions say, “…increase the oven temperature to 500 degrees…Pour the processed cheese mixture into the cooled crust and bake for 10 minutes.

-5. Without opening the oven door, reduce the oven temperature to 200 degrees and continue to bake until an instant-read thermometer inserted into the center of the cheesecake reads 150 degrees, about 1 hour and 30 minutes, rotating the pan halfway through baking.”
+Without opening the oven door, reduce the oven temperature to 200 degrees and continue to bake until an instant-read thermometer inserted into the center of the cheesecake reads 150 degrees, about 1 hour and 30 minutes, rotating the pan halfway through baking.”

 Yeah, not so much with my oven.
 It’s craptastic.
 After the 1.5 hours, the cheesecake was curdled.
 When I rotated it at the halfway point, there was still considerable jiggle. *shrug* That’s why there’s no gorgeous, plated piece of cheesecake.
 However, this is what it looked like AFTER it was cooked.